 With the current scenario of Vision 2030, the demand for foreign workers has increased.
 Huge projects have been announced in Neom and also in Riyadh, such as New Murabba, etc.

-For those of you who are studying a move to the Kingdom, this guide covers the following information:
+For those of you who are researching to move to the Kingdom, you guys landed on the right page.

 Table of contents

 - Work Permits in Saudi Arabia

 - Different Types Of Work Permit In Saudi Arabia